-The outline of this paper is as follows; In section 2 the OPERA radar data is described, followed by a description of the SO construction in section 3, and the optimal settings for radar velocities in section 4.
+The outline of this paper is as follows: In section 2, the OPERA radar data are described, followed by a description of the SO construction in section 3, and the optimal settings for radar velocities in section 4.
 The experiments performed are described in section 5, and the discussion and results are presented in section 6.
-In section 7 some selected cases are studied, and finally some conclusions in section 8.
+In section 7, some selected cases are studied, and some conclusions are in section 8.